avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

     // [Signer] is the BLS public key and proof-of-possession for this validator.
     // Note: We do not enforce that the BLS key is unique across all validators.
     //       This means that validators can share a key if they so choose.
-    //       However, a NodeID + Subnet does uniquely map to a BLS key Signer signer.ProofOfPossession `json:"signer"`
+    //       However, a NodeID + L1 does uniquely map to a BLS key Signer signer.ProofOfPossession `json:"signer"`
     // Leftover $AVAX from the [Balance] will be issued to this
     // owner once it is removed from the validator set.